anjusm/PDF_Query/README.md

 # PDF Query

-💬💬 Chat with '48 Laws of Power' PDF 💬💬
+💬💬 Chat with the book "48 Laws of Power" 💬💬

-This app is an LLM-powered chatbot for the book "48 Laws of Power"
+This app is an LLM-powered chatbot for the book "48 Laws of Power" Input the queries regarding this book and obtain the responses !!!!